The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 It's not real criticism.

-That's just the right wing.
+That's just their right wing.

-They're just, they're just trying to advance policy.
+They're just trying to advance policy.

 They're just being political.

-there's no politics in this, you see.
+So there's no politics in this, you see.

 There's no politics in this myth.

-The only politics, and people like me who criticize it.
+The only politics and people like me who criticize it.

 Yeah, but there's no politics going on here.